 |Trans Studio Bandung Entrance Fee|

 Trans Studio Bandung is equipped with more than adequate facilities.
-Visitors can leave belongings at the locker room.
+Visitors can leave their belongings in the locker room.
 Smokers are facilitated with a smoking room.
-Basic facilities include toilets, parking space, food court, and ATM machines.
+Basic facilities include toilets, parking spaces, a food court, and ATM machines.
 There is also a nursery room for mothers.

 How To Get To Trans Studio Bandung

-Trans Studio Bandung is accessible by public transports.
-From Bandung Railway Station, take the green public van with route Stasiun Hall-Gede Bage.
-Stop at Jenderal Gatot Subroto then take red-green van line Cicadas – Elang.
-The whole journey takes approximately an hour and should cost visitors less than IDR 15,000.
+Trans Studio Bandung is accessible by public transport.
+From Bandung railway station, take the green public van with route Stasiun Hall-Gede Bage.
+Stop at Gatot Subroto street then take the red-green van line Cicadas – Elang.
+The whole journey takes approximately an hour and should cost visitors less than Rp15.000.

 Visitors coming from Bandung Airport better take a taxi instead.
 The nearest bus stop is 1 km, so it’s inconvenient.
-On normal traffic condition, it takes 30 minutes to get to Trans Studio by taxi.
-If visitors insist on public transport, take bus line Cibeureum – Cicaheum, stop at Sinar Jaya Konsambi shelter, then continue with public van line Cicadas – Elang.
+In normal traffic conditions, it takes 30 minutes to get to Trans Studio by taxi.
+If visitors insist on public transport, take the bus line Cibeureum – Cicaheum, stop at Sinar Jaya Konsambi shelter, then continue with public van line Cicadas – Elang.